gamalkh299/Php-Laravel-Roadmap/Readme.md

 ## preface

-- We will use PHP as a programming language, MySQL as SQL engine and Laravel as a framework
+- We will use PHP as a programming language, MySQL as an SQL engine and Laravel as a framework
 - The roadmap consists of 3 levels
 - Every level will contain:
   - Topics